Unlock the power of meditation with Idanim and learn different meditation techniques that promote inner peace & well-being.

 This guided meditation for beginners involves focusing on the breath as it naturally flows in and out of the body.
 Beginners can sit in a comfortable position and gently focus their attention on the sensation of the breath in the nostrils, the rise and fall of the abdomen, or the feeling of air filling and leaving the lungs.

 This meditation technique involves repeating a word, phrase, or sound (mantra) silently or aloud.
 The repetition of the mantra helps anchor the mind and cultivate a sense of focus and calm.
 Beginners can choose a simple and meaningful mantra, such as "OM" and repeat it during their meditation practice.

 In this meditation technique, you engage in a guided meditation that takes you on a visual journey.
 During the practice you imagine yourself in peaceful settings envisioning positive outcomes for your goals.
 Beginners can visualize any place they’ve already visited or any place they’d like to go.

-Sound meditation technique uses sound to support meditation and achieve a state of deep calm.
-Its goal is to bring about a soothing yet profound experience that aids in physical recovery, mental tranquility, and a refocusing of awareness to the present.
+Sound meditation uses sound to support meditation and achieve a state of deep calm.
+Its goal is to bring about a soothing yet profound experience that aids in physical recovery, mental tranquility, and a refocus to the present moment.

 Now that you’ve read the science behind meditation, the benefits it offers, and the different types of meditations, are you finally ready to meditate?
 Let us guide you to your first meditation session.
-Here are the steps of meditation for beginners:
+Below mentioned are the meditation steps for beginners:

 01 Find a quiet and distraction-free space to sit or lie down

-02 Get into a comfortable position & relax your body
+02 Get into a comfortable meditation posture & relax your body

 03 Begin with a quick meditation practice for 10-15 mins